saifulislam88/kubernetes/B.k8s-cluster-setup-on-premises/A.Kubernetes-cluster-setup-on-Ubuntu-22.04.md

-### How to Install, Deploy, and Test on-premises Multi Master Kubernetes (k8s) Cluster with HaProxy on Ubuntu 22.04
+### Deploy and Test on-premises Multi Master Kubernetes (k8s) Cluster with HaProxy on Ubuntu 22.04

 - What is Kubernetes Cluster